 To narrow your search results, click on the directional chevron down arrow icon next to Last 30 Days/Lifetime to narrow your search results by date.
 You can also narrow your search results further by clicking on the directional chevron down arrow icon next to All content types to narrow your search results even further.
 Graphs are available by selecting one of the metrics above the graph and selecting ‘View Data.’

-If you’d want to divide your data into several categories, such as content kind, device type, or source, click the directional chevron down symbol next to Split by.
+If you want to divide your data into several categories, such as content kind, device type, or source, click the directional chevron down symbol next to Split by.
 Engagements can be viewed and responded to by clicking View or Respond.
 Click See all above the boards to see all of the boards if you’ve saved your Pins to a private board.
-You’ll see various characteristics if you’re looking at metrics for a static Pin, a video Pin, or an Idea Pin.
+You’ll see various characteristics if you’re looking at metrics for a static, video, or Idea Pin.
 This functionality isn’t available if you’re viewing Idea Pin metrics from a personal account.

-Among the metrics available in the status metrics are average time, comments, followers, influence, and outbound clicks.
+The metrics available in the status metrics are average time, comments, followers, influence, and outbound clicks.
 First is the average number of times the video Pins were seen on a given day.
-The number of retweets your Pin has received.
+The number of retweets your PIN has received.
 The number of new followers that a specific Idea Pin has gained.
-Idea Pins produced after January 20th, 2021, will have this statistic available when your Pins or advertisements appear on the screen.
-The total number of people who have clicked on your Pin or ad’s destination URL.
+Idea Pins produced after January 20th, 2021, will have this statistic available when your Pins or advertisements appear on the screen—the total number of people who clicked on your Pin or ad’s destination URL.

 Conclusion

 Even though you can’t see who has visited your Pinterest profile directly in your account on Pinterest, you can look at your data to learn more about your audience.
-For example, you can experiment to discover who your audience is, where they’re from, and what they’re interested in reading, saving, and pinning about your material on their boards.
+For example, you can experiment to discover your audience, where they’re from, and what interests them in reading, saving, and pinning your material on their boards.
 Even if you can’t see who’s been to your Pinterest profile, you can still learn more about the people interested in your content, pins, and boards by utilizing the URL approach.
-We hope you must have acknowledged everything regarding can you see who views your Pinterest.
+We hope you have acknowledged everything regarding seeing who views your Pinterest.